 Principle 1: Establish a strategy and business model which promote long-term value for shareholders

-Further details of the Company’s strategy and business model can be found in our latest Annual Report, Chief Executive’s Review section and on the Company’s website at page About Us, Infertility and Unexplained Infertility.
+Further details of the Company’s strategy and business model can be found in our latest Annual Report, Chief Executive’s Review section and on the Company’s website at page About Us.

 Principle 2: Seek to understand and meet shareholder needs and expectations